A survey of the parameter space of the compressible liquid drop model as applied to the neutron star inner crust: Baseline Results

-$x$ generally decreases with increasing density over the whole density range.
+Fig.~9 shows the proton fraction of clustered matter $x$ and the cell size $r_{\rm C}$. $x$ generally decreases with increasing density over the whole density range.
 For $J=35$ MeV, the crust-core transition fraction varies by about 0.03; from $L=25$ MeV, $x_{\rm cc}$ decreases from 0.06 down to 0.03 at $L=70$ MeV, then increasing back up to 0.06 at $L=115$ MeV; for PNM the variation is similar, starting at $x_{\rm cc}$=0.025 for $L=25$ MeV and increasing with $L$ up to 0.06 at $L=115$ MeV.
-In the lower density region the variation in $x$ remains approximately constant at around 0.05.
+In the lower density region the uncertainty in $x$ remains approximately constant at around 0.05.
 At a given density, higher $J$ and higher $L$ correlate with higher $x$.
 Higher $J$ favors a higher proton fraction; higher $L$ favors smaller, denser nuclei and nuclear clusters; as the symmetry energy increases with density, denser nuclei will also tend to favor higher $x$.